Souvic/createmypypackage/README.md

 username=bob
 password=passtoken
 ```

-This is a simple example package.
+## Important note:
 You can use
 [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
-to write your content.
+to write your content for your Readme.MD.